anvbackman/Programvaruteknik-DT181G/Project/README.md

 Swing components safely from the background thread.

 #### Synchronization
-In the Model class the getObstacle and addObstacle methods are implemented using synchronized.
+In the Model class the getObstacle, getObstacleValue/getTopObstacleValue and addObstacle methods are implemented using synchronized.
 This ensures that when multiple threads try to access the methods, only one thread can execute them at a time.
 Thus preventing potential issues related to modification of the obstacles list.